Skip to main content

 Why Fine-Tuning?

-Smaller, fine-tuned, models can often outperform larger, and often more expensive, models on the set of tasks they were trained for.
-They can also improve the performance of the base model.
-Here are some advantages with using fine-tuning.
+Smaller, fine-tuned models can sometimes perform better than larger, more expensive models at the specific tasks they are trained for.
+They can also enhance the performance of the original model.
+Here are some benefits of using fine-tuning.

 Task-Specific Expertise